alex-808/appt-trader-client/README.md

     locationAlias: 'sexy-fish-miami',
 });
 ```

+Currently all endpoints are configured to be accessed via a GET request.

 Note: All endpoints have an optional 'explain' parameter.
 Set to `true` it will return documentation for that endpoint.